 Amazon's Kindle Fire HD tablets are very affordable, and the hardware is pretty compelling.
 It's just a crying shame that the Fire OS powering the device doesn't quite have the feature set that we enthusiast have come to expect.
 But that's nothing a little ROM action can't address, and CyanogenMod has just the solution - nightlies for the 2012 Kindle Fire HD 7" and 8.9."

 The builds currently available show up as experimental because they were produced on demand, but regular nightlies are due out starting today.
+These are running CyanogenMod 11, which comes with a relatively clean version of KitKat.
 Read More

 Amazon has been busy working on software updates for its line of Kindle Fire devices, and the latest versions of the software for each device are now available to download.

 For each device, the update provides enhancements for viewing textbooks, with the 2nd generation Fire and the Fire HD 7" getting "X-Ray for Textbooks".
 This feature allows users to access the most important terms and concepts, with glossary definitions and links to relevant pages within books.